ON CUE BCA 2020 LEAGUE BYLAWS

 24. Penalties for Unsportsmanlike Conduct - Exact penalties will be determined by the League Operator.
 These penalties may range from a warning to suspension / expulsion from the league, disqualification from a tournament or playoff, and forfeiture of prize money won during the regular or post session.

 25. Sandbagging Policies - This league will not tolerate "sandbagging" (playing at a skill level below a player's true ability in order to manipulate and gain an unfair advantage) of any kind.
-A player may be warned by the League Operator if they are suspected of sandbagging, and repeated offenses may result in suspension or expulsion from the league.
+A player may be warned, suspended or expelled if this type of play is suspected.

 27. City / Regional Championships - The qualifying procedures and the dates of any City or Regional Championships should be posted on the league website www.oncuebilliards.net.
 In addition, players should be made aware of qualifying procedures for teams eligible to compete in the BCAPL National Championships, as well as the dates of the event.